 Richard Learoyd was born in the small mill town of Nelson, Lancashire, England in 1966.
 At the age of 15, his mother insisted he take a pinhole photography workshop, which he attributes as the start of his interest in photography.
 In 1990 he graduated from the Glasgow School of Art with a degree in Fine Art Photography.
 While there he studied with American photographer Thomas Joshua Cooper.
 In 1991 Learoyd was awarded an artist-in-residence at the Scottish Ballet.
 Learoyd taught photography at Bournemouth and Poole College from 1994 until 1999.
 In 2000, he moved to London where he worked as a commercial photographer.

-Richard Learoyd’s images are made with one of the most antiquarian of photographic processes: the camera obscura.
-Literally translated from Latin as “dark room” Learoyd has created a room-sized camera in which the photographic paper is exposed.
+Richard Learoyd’s color images are made with one of the most antiquarian of photographic processes: the camera obscura.
+Literally translated from Latin as “dark room,” Learoyd has created a room-sized camera in which the photographic paper is exposed.
 The subject—often a person, sometimes a still life—is in the adjacent room, separated by a lens.
 Light falling on the subject is directly focused onto the photographic paper without an interposing film negative.
 The result is an entirely grainless image.
 The overall sense of these larger-than-life images redefines the photographic illusion.
-Learoyd’s subjects, composed simply and directly, are described with the thinnest plane of focus, re-creating and exaggerating the way that the human eye perceives and not without a small acknowledgement to Dutch Master painting.
+Learoyd’s subjects, composed simply and directly, are described with the thinnest plane of focus, re-creating and exaggerating the way that the human eye perceives, and not without a small acknowledgement to Dutch Master painting.

 Source: Fraenkel Gallery